Switcheo/demex-webapp-config/README.md

 - blacklisted tokens
 - default blockchain transfer option order in deposit/withdrawal forms dropdown
 - default network token fee order
+- config of IBC channels for external IBC chains (such as Osmosis, Noble, etc.)
+- information about IBC tokens that are not added on chain or require packet forwarding

 Additionally, the JSON file for mainnet contains the following data to support ongoing campaigns/promotions:
 - demex points config